Lee Jin-young: LG Twins

 Lee became a free agent after the 2008 season and signed a one-year deal with the LG Twins on November 20, 2008.

 Coaching career

-On April 5, 2019, he join Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB) as a trainee coach.
+On April 5, 2019, he joined the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB) as a trainee coach.

 International career

 Lee was selected South Korea national baseball team at the 1998 Asian Junior Baseball Championship, 2002 Intercontinental Cup, 2003 Asian Baseball Championship, 2006 2006 Asian Games, 2008 Summer Olympics and 2009 World Baseball Classic.